rancher/rke2/docs/install/quickstart.md

 After running this installation:

-* The `rke2-server` and `rke2-agent` services will be installed.
+* The `rke2-server` service will be installed.
 The `rke2-server` service will be configured to automatically restart after node reboots or if the process crashes or is killed.
 * Additional utilities will be installed at `/var/lib/rancher/rke2/bin/`.
 They include: `kubectl`, `crictl`, and `ctr`.
 Note that these are not on your path by default.
 * Two cleanup scripts will be installed to the path at `/usr/local/bin/rke2`.
 They are: `rke2-killall.sh` and `rke2-uninstall.sh`.
 * A [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file will be written to `/etc/rancher/rke2/rke2.yaml`.